-To mark the 16 days of activism, the United Nations and the British Embassy in Brussels present: ‘I am Belmaya’
+To mark the 16 days of activism, the United Nations and the British Embassy in Brussels screened: ‘I am Belmaya’

 In the patriarchal society of Nepal, where girls are taught to keep their mouths shut, Belmaya embarks on a transformational journey to reclaim her voice.
 Dismissed as ‘cow-dung brain’ by her schoolteacher, dominated by her husband and society, Belmaya, at 21, had given up hope of finding happiness.
 Through training in documentary filmmaking and telling her own and other women’s stories, her consciousness and confidence expand.
 Realising she can make choices, she stands up to her abusive husband and the power starts shifting into her hands.

-The film will be followed by a panel discussion with:
+The film was followed by a panel discussion with:

 - Sue Carpenter, Director of ‘I am Belmaya’